cschanhniem/thethreadseers/content/01_SERIES_BIBLE/story/future_books/series_progression.md

 The series is designed for maximum impact in the current publishing market:

 ### Target Audience
-- Primary: Middle-grade readers ages 9-12
+- Primary: Young adult readers ages 14-18
-- Secondary: Young adult crossover appeal
+- Secondary: New adult crossover appeal (18-25)
 - Tertiary: Adult readers of accessible fantasy

 ### Series Pacing